 Another refactoring technique is renaming functions and classes from something generic to something self-explanatory.
 That type of change may allow developers to get rid of existing comments that describe what the functions and classes do.

-Developers actually spend more time reading code than writing new code, Thapen said.
-That’s why a major benefit of refactoring is cleaning up code by extracting snippets into their own functions, making code more readable.
+Indeed, developers spend more time reading code than writing new code, which is why a major benefit of refactoring is cleaning up code by extracting snippets into their own functions.

-“You’re spending maybe 80 percent of your time reading, understanding what’s already there in order to change it,” he said.
-“That’s why the readability is so important — it really affects the velocity of adding new features.”
+“You’re spending maybe 80 percent of your time reading, understanding what’s already there in order to change it,” Nicholas Thapen, founder and CTO of Sourcery, told Built In. “[Readability] really affects the velocity of adding new features.”

 It’s important to gauge whether your existing codebase truly needs a refactor because there can be negative consequences if it goes wrong.
 Even if a piece of code is badly written it doesn’t necessarily need refactoring, Thapen said.
 That’s because code that runs well and doesn’t get updated won’t cause developers any new problems.